 Ark Natural Happy Traveler

 Color and music therapy can also be effective in helping your pet in addition to regular energy healing sessions.
-We also carry a line of music therapy CD’s that have been helpful both with storms as well as separation anxiety.
-Through a Dog’s Ear Calming CD’s
+They can be very helpful both with storms as well as separation anxiety.

 An excellent book to read on this subject is Energy Healing for Dogs by Nicole Wilde.
 She offers numerous holistic solutions and techniques to help your pet deal with their anxiety issues.

 Here are some other helpful tips to remember: